Accepting online payments

 To help guard against fraud, where a cardholder claims that they did not authorise a payment, check to see if your online payment card processor can offer the card scheme's authentication service - MasterCard SecureCode and Verified by Visa.

-Acquiring banks will charge for their services.
-There may be a sign-up fee of around £200, and day-to-day charges may be a fixed fee in the case of debit card transactions or a percentage of each transaction for credit cards.
+Acquiring banks may charge for their services.
+There may be a sign-up fee and day-to-day charges may be a fixed fee in the case of debit card transactions or a percentage of each transaction for credit cards.

 In addition, where you are using a payment service provider, they will charge you for their service.